Exit planning

 The gross assets test

-At the time of the original stock issuance, the C-corp must have had $50 million or less in gross assets — including the proceeds from that issuance itself.
+At the time of the original stock issuance, the C-corp must have had $75 million or less in gross assets (for shares issued after July 4, 2025 per Pub.
+L. 119-21) — or $50 million or less for shares issued before that date — including the proceeds from that issuance itself.
 Gross assets means cash plus the fair market value of contributed property.
 Not revenue.
 Not profit.

 This matters most for companies that have raised significant outside capital.
-A company with $60M in cumulative equity financing has almost certainly exceeded this threshold even early on.
 The cap table and historical financials — not current size — determine whether any given issuance qualifies.
-Shares issued in a Series A round that pushed gross assets above $50M would not qualify even if earlier shares do.
+Shares issued in a financing round that pushed gross assets above the applicable threshold would not qualify even if earlier shares do.

 The active business requirement